 Our anonymous blogger discusses a potentially dangerous incident at their practice, providing a timely reminder of the need to ensure your policies are tailored to the unique set-up of your practice, as well as making sure everyone understands and has access to vital documents and processes.

 This week’s policy review for FPM members features changes to policy documents including Childcare Vouchers and Probationary Period - Notification of Extension Letter.

 According to a Bloomberg Business story, a cyber-criminal can crack a six-character password that has all lowercase letters in just 10 minutes.
 Using simple passwords is just one of the common work habits that can result in a data breach risk for you and your practice.

 The staff and patients at Horfield Health Centre in Bristol are the latest stars of Channel 5’s documentary GPs: Behind Closed Doors.
 We caught up with operations manager Lauren Kavanagh to find out what it’s like having a camera crew in your practice, how patients reacted, and how they always try to stay ahead of the curve!

 The proposed changes to the CQC inspection process that may come into force for GP surgeries this November have met with criticism from the RCGP.

-Earlier this year we shared our plans to give all FPM members a FREE suite of new tools and features that will help make running their practice a smoother, simpler process.
+Earlier this year we shared our plans to give all FPM members a new suite of new tools and features that will help make running their practice a smoother, simpler process.
 We can now reveal that these great new benefits will be made available on 25th September 2017.